LiveTex/Livetex-Tools/README.md

 **js**: js.mk

     js          : general rule for js
-    js-lint     : checks style with google-closure-linter
+    js-lint     : checks with google-closure-linter code style of sources mentioned in sources lists
+      !note     : if you have restrictions for this operation you can list only necessary sources lists
+                  at JS_LINT variable in Makefile
     js-check    : checks syntax with google-closure-compiler
-    js-externs  : extracts externs for library
+    js-externs  : extracts externs from built files
+         !note  : if you have restrictions for this operation you can list only necessary built files
+                  at JS_EXTERNS variable in Makefile
     js-build    : assembles js templates
     js-clean    : removes built files and externs
     publish     : increments patch version, publishes to NPM and pushes tag into GIT